Skincare Commercial Video Prompts: 10 Beauty Templates (2026)

 Q: Skincare vs perfume video — which is harder?

 A: Skincare.
-It involves hands + skin contact, which is less stable in current video models.
-Perfume is pure product, safer.
+It involves hands and skin contact, which is still the least stable thing for current video models.
+Perfume is pure product, so it is safer to render in one take.

-A: Simplify the prompt: hand gently tearing one mask packet, top-down.
-Don’t combine packaging text + tear motion.
+A: Simplify the prompt to hand gently tearing one mask packet, top-down.
+Don’t ask for printed packaging text and the tear motion in the same generation.